skip to main content

 Best TV plans for watching college bowl games

-Usually, we would recommend DIRECTV or fuboTV for watching college football because they carry many college conference networks.
+Usually, we would recommend DIRECTV or Fubo for watching college football because they carry many college conference networks.
 But none of those channels air the postseason’s top bowl games.

 Sling TV is another good option if you’re looking to save even more money.
-The main downside to Sling TV is that it doesn’t offer ABC or CBS.
-And FOX is available only in select markets through its Sling Blue plan.
-But the Sling Orange plan ($40.00 a month) carries ESPN, ESPN2, and ESPN3—that last one allows you to stream games that air on ABC.
+The main downside to Sling TV is that it doesn’t offer CBS or The CW, while ABC is available only in select markets.
+But the Sling Orange plan ($45.99/mo.) carries ESPN, ESPN2, and ESPN3—that last one allows you to stream games that air on ABC.

 You could also try getting those local channels over the air with a digital antenna, which we discuss in our free section below.